Normalized solutions to nonlinear Schr\"odinger equations with competing Hartree-type nonlinearities: Introduction

 where $N \geq 1$, $0<\gamma_2 < \gamma_1 <\min\{N, 4\}$ and $\lambda \in \R$ appearing as Lagrange multiplier is unknown.
 The problem under consideration comes from the study of standing waves to the following time-dependent equation,

 Here a standing wave to \eqref{nlscn} is a solution having the form

 Clearly, a standing wave $\psi$ is a solution to \eqref{nlscn} if and only if $u$ is a solution to \eqref{equ}.
 Physically, the equation admits many applications in mean field models for binary mixtures of Bose-Einstein condensates or for binary gases of fermion atoms in degenerate quantum states, see \cite{BFKMM, EGBB, Ma}.
+Let $W(x)=C_{\gamma_1}|x|^{-\gamma_1} +C_{\gamma_2}|x|^{-\gamma_2}$.
+In physics, when $\gamma_1, \gamma_2 >1$, then $W$ is the van der Waals type potential, that is, two-body potentials of short range, see \cite{DLP, YLT, ZN}.
+The van der Waals coefficient $C_6, C_8$ and $C_{10}$ of alkaline-earth interactions calculated by Porsev and Derevianko using relativistic many-body perturbation theory are believed to be accurate to $1/100$, see \cite{PD}.
+In the present paper, by scaling argument, we shall take $C_{\gamma_1} =1 $ and $C_{\gamma_2}=-1$.

 Note that $L^2$-norm of any solution to \eqref{nlscn} is conserved along time, i.e. for any $t \in [0, T)$,

 In this sense, it is interesting to consider standing waves to \eqref{nlscn} having prescribed $L^2$-norm.
 This leads to the study of solutions to \eqref{equ}-\eqref{mass}.
 Such solutions are often referred to as normalized solutions, which correspond to critical points of the underlying energy functional $E$ restricted to $S(c)$, where